 Historically, many infants' deaths of this nature have been inadequately investigated.
-In an effort to educate investigators on proper investigative techniques, the Center for Disease Control and Prevention (CDC) has created the Sudden Unexpected Infant Death Initiative (SUIDI) in which written materials and training are provided to those who investigate the sudden, unexpected infant deaths of infants less than one year of age.
-This information can be accessed at: www.cdc.gov/sids/TrainingMaterial.htm
+To educate investigators on proper investigative techniques, the Center for Disease Control and Prevention (CDC) has created the Sudden Unexpected Infant Death Initiative (SUIDI) in which written materials and training are provided to those who investigate the sudden, unexpected infant deaths of infants less than one year of age.
+This information can be accessed at: SUID Investigation Reporting Forms SUID and SIDS | CDC

-STAT also provides a Death-Scene Investigative Checklist that will ensure that the most appropriate information is obtained, www.dss.missouri.gov/stat/forms.htm.
 The completed checklist, which requires inspection of the death scene and interviewing family and/or caregivers as soon as possible, should accompany the body to the certified child-death pathologist or be forwarded to the pathologist as soon as possible.
 Evaluations/investigations which are thorough, objective and empathetic result in better autopsy and causal determination.